 - Tap on ‘Confirmation page’ > select ‘Replace default with custom message’ and replace the message.
 You can also check the preview on your right.

-Hit ‘Create link’ and copy the link on the Stripe dashboard.
+For the purpose of this Stripe automatic payments tutorial, we’re going to hit ‘Create link’ and copy the link on our Stripe dashboard.

-Now, let’s see how to create Stripe subscriptions:
+Once you’ve done that, let’s show you how to create Stripe subscriptions:

 4. Add Stripe Subscription Plan (#1 Method)